What Is Zeus the God of in Greek Mythology?

 Semonides of Amorgos, Lyrics, 2.1

 The epic poetry of Homer emphasizes the influence that this divine protection had on social customs in ancient Greece.
 In the Odyssey, Princess Nausicaa of Phaeacia discovers the shipwrecked and injured Odysseus.
 She warns those around her that “we must look after him, since all strangers and beggars come under the protection of Zeus” (Odyssey, 6.207).
+As Zeus Xenios, he protected the hospitality required between hosts and guests, which played an essential role in Greek society.

-Divine Epithets of Zeus
+Divine Epithets of Zeus in Ancient Greek Religion

 zeus soter divine epithet greek coin

 Alongside Zeus’ symbols, divine epithets (descriptive labels) were used to distinguish between the different facets of his responsibilities.
 Many of these epithets were associated with his role as a protector.
-Zeus Poleius, literally means “Zeus of the city”, and he was widely worshiped as a protector of cities in times of political or civil disorder.
-Similarly, there was Zeus Soter, who was believed to ward off war and natural disasters.
-The god Zeus Herkeos had a more domestic role and was worshiped at household shrines as the protector of the home.
+Zeus Poleius literally means “Zeus of the city,” and he was widely worshiped as a protector of cities in times of political or civil disorder.
+Similarly, there was Zeus Soter, meaning “Zeus the preserver,” who was believed to ward off war and natural disasters.
+Zeus Herkeios, “protector of the walls,” had a more domestic role and was worshiped at household shrines as the protector of the home.

-More broadly, Zeus Ktesios was worshiped as a protector of property and took the form of a snake — a sacred animal in Greek mythology.
-For farmers, there was Zeus Ombrios, the rain-giver, who might bless them with a healthy harvest.
-There was even a divine epithet for Zeus the protector of friendship between individuals and also whole communities, Zeus Philios.
+More broadly, Zeus Ktesios, “Zeus of the home,” was worshiped as a protector of property and took the form of a snake, a sacred animal in Greek mythology.
+For farmers, there was Zeus Ombrios, “Zeus rain-giver,” who might bless them with a healthy harvest.
+There was even a divine epithet for Zeus the protector of friendship between individuals and also whole communities, “Zeus Philios.”

-Ancient Greek Festivals in Honor of Zeus
+Festivals in Honor of Zeus in the Ancient Greek World

 god zeus meilichios votive tablet